oneapi-src/oneAPI-samples/Libraries/oneMKL/fourier_correlation/README.md

 >For more information on environment variables, see Use the setvars Script for [Linux or macOS](https://www.intel.com/content/www/us/en/docs/oneapi/programming-guide/2023-1/use-the-setvars-script-with-linux-or-macos.html), or [Windows](https://www.intel.com/content/www/us/en/docs/oneapi/programming-guide/2023-1/use-the-setvars-script-with-windows.html).

-### Running Samples on the DevCloud
-When running a sample in the Intel DevCloud, remember that you must specify the compute node (CPU, GPU, FPGA) as well whether to run in batch or interactive mode.
-For more information see the Intel® oneAPI Base Toolkit Get Started Guide (https://devcloud.intel.com/oneapi/get-started/base-toolkit/).

 ### On a Linux System
 Run `make` to build and run the sample.
 Two programs are generated: one that uses explicit buffering and one that uses USM.